mpv-player/mpv/DOCS/man/input.rst

         command line arguments following.
 This is just like the ``run`` command argument list.

+        The first array entry is either an absolute path to the executable, or a filename with no path components, in which case the ``PATH`` environment variable.
+On Unix, this is equivalent to ``posix_spawnp`` and ``execvp`` behavior.

     ``playback_only`` (``MPV_FORMAT_FLAG``)
         Boolean indicating whether the process should be killed when playback terminates (optional, default: yes).
 If enabled, stopping playback